List of Pixar awards and nominations (feature films): WALL-E

 WALL-E (promoted with an interpunct as WALL·E) was released in 2008 and directed by Andrew Stanton.
 It follows the story of a robot named WALL-E who is designed to clean up a polluted Earth far in the future.
 He eventually falls in love with another robot named EVE, and follows her into outer space on an adventure.

 After directing Finding Nemo, Stanton felt Pixar had created believable simulations of underwater physics and was willing to direct a film set in space.
 Most of the characters do not have actual human voices, but instead communicate with body language and robotic sounds, designed by Ben Burtt, that resemble voices.
 In addition, it is the first animated feature by Pixar to have segments featuring live-action characters.

 Walt Disney Pictures released it in the United States and Canada on June 27, 2008.
 The film grossed $23.1 million on its opening day, and $63 million during its opening weekend in 3,992 theaters, ranking #1 at the box office.
 This ranks the third highest-grossing opening weekend for a Pixar film as of July 2008.
 Following Pixar tradition, WALL-E was paired with a short film, Presto, for its theatrical release.
 WALL-E has achieved highly positive reviews with an approval rating of 96% on the review aggregator Rotten Tomatoes.
 It grossed $533 million worldwide, won the 2009 Best Animated Film Golden Globe Award and won the Academy Award for Best Animated Feature.
 It was nominated for a total of six Academy Awards, making it the most nominated Pixar film.

-It was nominated for the 2009 Kids' Choice Awards, but lost to Madagascar: Escape 2 Africa.
+It was nominated for the 2009 Kids' Choice Awards.

 Up

-Up is a 2009 computer-animated film produced by Pixar Animation Studios and distributed by Walt Disney Pictures.
+Up is a 2009 animated film produced by Pixar Animation Studios and distributed by Walt Disney Pictures.
 The film premiered on May 29, 2009, in North America, and opened the 2009 Cannes Film Festival, becoming the first animated and 3D film to do so.
 It was directed by Pete Docter, co-directed by Bob Peterson, and produced by Jonas Rivera.
 The film centers on an elderly widower, named Carl Fredricksen, and a young Wilderness Explorer, named Russell, who fly to South America in a house suspended by helium balloons.
 The film was released with both critical acclaim and box office success, opening in 3,766 theaters domestically, debuting at #1 with $68.1 million, and grossing $735 million worldwide. and receiving the Golden Tomato, from the website Rotten Tomatoes, for highest rating feature in 2009, with an approval of 98% from film critics, based on 259 reviews.